 The Youth Advisory Committee was established in 2002 as an initiative from the Thomas Sill Foundation to encourage youth philanthropy and volunteerism.
 The Thomas Sill Foundation contributed $2,500 for 3 years $1,000 for operations and $2,500 for grants.
 The BPCF had to agree to continue this initiative for an additional 3 years.
 The YAC distributed their first grants in 2003.
 The BPCF Board decided that this initiative was a very worthwhile commitment and continued their commitment of $2,500 a year since 2005.

-The Beautiful Plains Credit Union has donated $1,000 to the Youth Advisory Committee for operations each year since 2009 and continues to do so.
+The Beautiful Plains Credit Union has donated $1,000 to the Youth Advisory Committee for operations from 2009 – 2020.

 The vision of the Foundations both Thomas Sill and the BPCF was that the youth involved in YAC would develop the following skills:

 - Develop a good understanding of charitable organizations in the community and their needs through site visitations and interviews

 - Foster an interest in volunteerism and philanthropy

 - Ability to listen to individual opinions and come to a consensus through discussion